-The sub-fund aims to provide long term capital growth by investing in a portfolio of Chinese equities, while promoting ESG characteristics within the meaning of Article 8 of SFDR.

-The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, or carry out the larger part of their business activities in the People's Republic of China ("China"), including Hong Kong SAR.
-The sub-fund may also invest in eligible closed-ended Real Estate Investment Trusts ("REITs").
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The sub-fund aims to provide long term capital growth by investing in a portfolio of Asian (excluding Japanese) equities, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
+This includes the identification and analysis of a company's ESG credentials (as set out above) as an integral part of the investment decision making process help assess risks and potential returns.
+The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, or carry out the larger part of their business activities in Asia (excluding Japan), including both developed markets and Emerging Markets.
+The sub-fund may also invest in eligible closed ended Real Estate Investment Trusts ("REITs").